Stickano/StalkerBot/README.md

 This is my very first Python script.
 Created to get a feel for the language.<br> The script uses [PRAW](https://praw.readthedocs.io/en/latest/) and [BeautifulSoup.](https://www.crummy.com/software/BeautifulSoup/)

-The script will either comment with a random insult or compliment to the users - depending on your mood I guess.<br>
+This script will look for comments by the users you define and either insult or compliment them with a random message - depending on your mood I guess.
 <br><br>

 ### Using the script